Negative Advantages Is a Double-Edged Sword: Calibrating advantages in GRPO for Search Agents: Methodology

 \subsection{Decoupling Special Token from Advantage Signals}

-As discussed in Section \ref{sec: training collaspe}, the word-level repetition that emerges after the collapse of the model's natural language ability is often associated with the \texttt{<think>} token.
-Moreover, we observe that the tokens most affected by the GRPO clipping mechanism are mainly related to \texttt{<think>}.
-Detailed statistics are provided in Appendix~\ref{appendix: cliped tokens}.
-Notably, \texttt{<think>} is a mandatory prefix in every formatted rollout.
-Despite its fixed position and high frequency, it still receives massive positive or negative training signals based on answer correctness, leading to large probability fluctuations.
-To avoid format collapse induced by probability fluctuations of format-related tokens, we explicitly prepend \texttt{<think>} after the prompt and external documents, eliminating the need for the model to generate it.
+As discussed in Section \ref{sec: training collapse}, the word-level repetition that emerges after the collapse of the model's natural language ability is often associated with the \texttt{<think>} token.
+Moreover, we observe that the tokens most affected by the GRPO clipping mechanism are mainly related to \texttt{<think>} (see Appendix~\ref{appendix: cliped tokens} for detailed statistics).
+Since \texttt{<think>} serves as a shared prefix of both positive and negative rollout trajectories, it receives massive conflicting training signals despite its fixed position, leading to large probability fluctuations.
+To prevent such fluctuations from triggering format collapse, we explicitly prepend \texttt{<think>} after the prompt and external documents, thereby excluding it from the tokens optimized by the policy.